zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- Hey everyone!
+- Hey everyone, I'm @zicklag.
+- I've been working on Rust game dev on and off for the last 5 years, and I started using Bevy when it was publicly announced 4 years ago.
+- I'm self-taught and have been learning everything from Rust to graphics programming just by trying things out, and doing whatever I needed to get stuff done.
-- Today I'm going to talk about mine and the Jumpy community's journey from Bevy to Bones
-- as we "accidentally" made a game engine.
+- I'm excited to be here, and today I'm going to talk about the journey that me and the Jumpy community took as we "accidentally" made our own game engine.

 ---